SharedSmally/doc/k8s/k8sNetwork.md

 # K8S Network

 ## [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
 Service is an abstraction that defines a logical set of Pods and a policy by which to access them (micro-service pattern).
-The set of Pods targeted by a Service is usually determined by a selector (created by Deployment, StatefulSet, Pods)
+The set of Pods targeted by a Service is usually determined by a selector (created by Deployment, StatefulSet, Pods).
+See [service tutorial](https://www.bmc.com/blogs/kubernetes-services/)

 ### Service with selector
 A service with a set of Pods that each listen on TCP port 9376 and carry a label app=MyApp: